-Saving yourself from the bugs and illnesses associated with winter need not be a difficult task if you apply yourself.
-There are some effective steps you can take to prevent any ailments which may inhibit your ability to work, study or play.
+Saving yourself from the bugs and illnesses associated with winter need not be a difficult task if you .
+There are some effective steps you can take to prevent any ailments that may inhibit your ability to work, study or play.
 The most basic tip is to wrap up warm and don’t leave yourself unnecessarily exposed to the winter elements.

 If you’re going out for a significant period of time, put on appropriate clothing and bring a warm jacket with you regardless of the weather; winter temperature can drop like a stone in a matter of minutes.